LabKey/signalData/README.md

   1. Name is the only required field.
 (Design default values should work fine.)
   1. Click the **Save & Close** button.

-### Manual Import Signal Data Results ###
+## Manual Import of Signal Data Results ##

-To manually upload result files, follow these instructions:
+Importing data is a two step process:

+1. Upload the metadata file.
+(An example metadata file is available at: https://github.com/LabKey/signalData/blob/develop/test/sampledata/signaldata/RunsMetadata/datafiles.tsv)
+1. Drag and drop the data files (Example data files are available at: https://github.com/LabKey/signalData/tree/develop/test/sampledata/signaldata/SignalDataAssayData/TestRun001)

+### Metadata Upload ###

 1. Go to the folder where you wish to upload results.
 1. Add the **Signal Data Upload** webpart.